Red-crowned woodpecker: Distribution and habitat

-The red-crowned woodpecker inhabits a wide variety of landscapes both wet and dry.
-These include the interior, clearings, and edges of mature deciduous forest, secondary forest, coastal scrublands, mangroves, and plantations and gardens.
-In elevation it mostly occurs from sea level to 1700 m but reaches as high as 1900 m in Venezuela.
+The red-crowned woodpecker inhabits a wide variety of landscapes, both wet and dry.
+These include the interior, clearings, and edges of mature deciduous forests, secondary forests, coastal scrublands, mangroves, plantations and gardens.
+In elevation, it mostly occurs from sea level to 1700 m but reaches as high as 1900 m in Venezuela.

 Behavior

 Movement

 The red-crowned woodpecker is a year-round resident throughout its range.

 Feeding

 The red-crowned woodpecker's diet includes a large amount of fruits and berries including cultivated ones like papayas and bananas.
-Another major portion is many types of insects and spiders, but less larvae of wood-boring beetles than many woodpeckers.
+Another major portion is many types of insects and spiders, but fewer larvae of wood-boring beetles than many woodpeckers.
 It also takes nectar from flowers.
 The species forages at all levels of its habitat but favors the middle and lower strata.
 It is typically seen singly or in pairs.
 It feeds by probing, gleaning, and hammering for insects, and by reaching for fruit which it pierces or pecks open when too large to swallow whole.
 It will take fruit from feeders, and is "considered a nuisance locally in plantations and gardens because of its fruit-eating habits."